firefox-devtools/profiler/docs-user/guide-ui-tour.md

 # UI Tour

-Get to know perf.html UI a bit better with a tour that highlights various features.
+Get to know Firefox Profiler UI a bit better with a tour that highlights various features.
 The screenshots are all taken from [this profile](https://perfht.ml/2GsIL3E).

 ## Timeline

 ![A screenshot of the UI, selecting the top portion with threads](images/ui-tour-timeline.jpg)

-perf.html visualizes multi-threaded profiles.
+The Firefox Profiler visualizes multi-threaded profiles.
 Each thread gets a row in the timeline.
 Clicking on the name of the thread selects the thread for the selected panel below the timeline.
 Threads can be hidden and shown by right clicking the thread name.

 ## The panels